List of Roseanne episodes

-Roseanne is an American television sitcom that was originally broadcast on ABC from October 18, 1988, to May 20, 1997, with a revival season that premiered in 2018.
+Roseanne is an American television sitcom created by Matt Williams that originally aired on ABC from October 18, 1988, to May 20, 1997, with a revival season that premiered in 2018.
 Lauded for its realistic portrayal of the average American family, the series stars Roseanne Barr, and revolves around the Conners, an Illinois working-class family.
-In the ninth season, Roseanne and her family win the lottery and associate with "high society."
-In the final episode Roseanne reveals not only was she writing a story and they did not win the lottery, but also says Dan had actually died from a heart attack in season 8.
+In the ninth season, Roseanne and her family win the lottery and associate with "high society".

-In season 10, it is revealed that Dan is still alive.
-Roseanne fabricated his doom as well, along with a multitude of other things.
-This set most things back as they were in season 8, with the exception of the birth of Darlene's daughter.
-Barr said the lottery storyline was done to illustrate the American Dream philosophy.

-On May 16, 2017, it was announced ABC would produce an eight-episode 10th season revival of the series, set to air as a mid-season replacement in 2018, with the original cast returning.
-In November 2017, it was announced that ABC had ordered an additional episode for the new season bringing the total up to 9.
+On May 16, 2017, it was announced ABC would produce a tenth season revival of the series, set to air as a mid-season replacement in 2018, with the original cast returning.
 The tenth season debuted on March 27, 2018.

 On March 30, 2018, the series was renewed for an eleventh season of 13 episodes by ABC.
-However, ABC reversed its decision and canceled the series on May 29, 2018, after Barr posted a controversial tweet about former Senior Advisor Valerie Jarrett.
+However, ABC reversed its decision and canceled the series on May 29, 2018, when Barr was fired from the show after she posted a controversial tweet about former Obama-administration Senior Advisor Valerie Jarrett.

-On June 21, 2018, the show was revived as a spin-off entitled The Conners, which has the same cast as Roseanne after her character dies of a drug overdose.
-The show premiered on October 16, 2018, and has aired four seasons on ABC, with a fifth set to premiere in Fall 2022.
+On June 21, 2018, the show was revived as a spin-off entitled The Conners, which has the same cast as Roseanne after her character dies of a opioid overdose.
+The show premiered on October 16, 2018, and aired all of its episodes on ABC, with the final episode airing on April 23, 2025.